How to Prevent Bedsores

 The four stages of pressure ulcers

-Level 1: Persistent skin redness
+1: Persistent skin redness

-Level 2: Appearance of a blister or abrasion on the skin, indicating deeper tissue damage
+2: Appearance of a blister or abrasion on the skin, indicating deeper tissue damage

-Level 3: A deep crater in the skin resulting from a loss of tissue
+3: A deep crater in the skin resulting from a loss of tissue

-Level 4: A total loss of skin thickness, revealing muscle or bone
+4: A total loss of skin thickness, revealing muscle or bone

 How to prevent bedsores

-Many people must stay in bed or a wheelchair for extended periods due to illness, disability, or other reasons.
+Many people must stay in bed or in a wheelchair for extended periods due to illness, disability, or other reasons.
 But there are ways to reposition your body to prevent bedsores.

 - Select special cushions and mattresses that better distribute your weight and relieve pressure.